-The ACFR contains a wealth of financial information, which is why it is divided into four sections: the Introductory, Financial, Statistical, and Federal and State Awards.
+The ACFR contains a wealth of financial information divided into four sections: Introductory, Financial, Statistical, and Special Reports on Federal and State Awards.
 The Introductory section includes this transmittal letter, a listing of the Board of Regents and Administration, the Certificate of Excellence in Financial Reporting, and an organization chart.
 The Financial section includes the independent auditor's report on the basic financial statements, MD&A, the basic financial statements, notes to the financial statements, and the required supplementary information.
 The Statistical section includes selected unaudited financial and demographic information that is presented on a multi-year basis.
-Lastly, the Federal and State Awards section includes the independent auditor's reports on the College's internal controls and compliance with grant requirements, expenditure schedules, and finding and question cost reports.
+Lastly, the Federal and State Awards section includes the independent auditor's reports on the College's internal controls and compliance with grant requirements, expenditure schedules, and finding and question costs.
 The College's financial records are maintained on the accrual basis of accounting, whereby all revenues are recorded when earned, and all expenses are recorded when incurred.